 I grew up (mostly) in a small town in the South.
 I went to university in a small town in the South.
 As soon as I finished my senior exams, I packed up my things and moved straight to New York.
 I didn’t even bother to attend my graduation; I instructed the school to send the diploma to my parents since they had paid for it.
 I had had ENOUGH of small towns.

 In New York, I felt like my life went from black and white to colour.
 It is a place where you can truly become anything you want.
 Everyone else is so busy trying to become what they want that the herd energy just sweeps you along with it.
 Even visitors feel this energy in the street.
 Eight months after I got my job, I got another job, my DREAM job in finance.
-I was hired by a hedge fund in their heady early days before they became regulated.
-My boss trusted me and gave me more responsibility than any 23 year old should have had.
+I was hired by a hedge fund in their crazy, heady, early days before they became regulated.
+My boss trusted me and gave me more responsibility than any 23 year old should ever have.
 I worked around the clock, literally.
 I traded currencies and bonds that were active in all time zones, so I always had to be awake or on call.
 Even if I was asleep, I had brokers waking me up at least hourly.
 I took catnaps under the office ping pong table if the markets were quiet.
 Like lots of people in high finance, I had a crazy boss.
 Properly crazy.
-He routinely threw phones at me and lost his temper with any number of people all day every day.
+He routinely threw phones at me and lost his temper with people all day every day.
 Brokers would often refuse to cover our account (which is unheard of… a broker turning down commission?!) because he was so difficult and unreasonable to deal with.
 He made people cry.
 He ruined peoples’ days.
-I think my unspoken role was to be the buffer between his insanity and the business world he had to exist in.
-I eventually understood his insanity, and I understood the business, so I did everything that involved dealing with the outside world.
-Every day there were massive disputes to straighten out over the price and execution of the instruments we traded.
+I think my unspoken role was to be the human buffer between his insanity and the business world he had to exist in.
+Every day there were massive disputes to straighten out over the prices of the instruments we traded.
 It was an insane environment with huge sums of money, clever people, big highs, and very dark lows.
-Anytime I went out to dinner with my friends, they wanted to know the crazy work story du jour because my exhausting boss provided them in spades.
+Anytime I went out to dinner with my friends, they wanted to know the work story du jour, and my exhausting boss provided them in spades.

 When I went back to New York this trip, my past seemed to bloom again.
 I felt exactly like the same 20-something year old girl who belonged to New York, before marriage, before motherhood, and before I became this person approaching 50.
 Every nook and cranny of New York seems to hold a memory for me.
 I remembered a time I walked down Broadway the morning after a blizzard and took photos of the Flatiron building without a soul in sight.
 I walked past the apartment I almost rented on Sullivan Street which had a shower in the kitchen.
-I passed where the Elephant and Castle cafe used to be, and remembered fondly that they served hangover-killing cappuccinos in an enormous soup bowl.
-I saw that a favourite vegetarian restaurant on Astor Place is now a Starbucks.
+I passed where the Elephant and Castle cafe used to be, and remembered fondly that they served hangover-killing cappuccinos in enormous soup bowls.
+I saw that my favourite vegetarian restaurant on Astor Place is now a Starbucks.
 I took my husband to El Parador, a very out of the way Mexican restaurant that has been going for 50 years (the menu has barely changed since I started going 25 years ago).
-I used to go so often that they even knew my parents when they visited town.
-I went to look at Sniffen Court on 36th Street, the most charming little mews in New York.
-It was located right between my first apartment and a grocery store I frequented.
+I used to go so often that they even greeted my parents when they visited town.
+I went to look at Sniffen Court on 36th Street, the most charming mews in Manhattan.
+It was located right between my first apartment and the nearest grocery store.
 My bad pun I liked to repeat to my friends EVERY time we walked past was that if I were an allergist, I’d open my practice in Sniffen Court (geddit?!).
-I wheeled out that old chestnut for my husband who just rolled his eyes (but snickered).
+I wheeled out my old joke for my husband who just rolled his eyes (He’s French… they think Jerry Lewis is funny, what do they know about humour?).
 So many places were exactly the same, so it felt as if nothing had changed.
-So many places were different, and that made me nostalgic for my New York, the old New York, the one with fewer Starbucks and Zara shops.
-More grit and graffiti, and less polish.
+So many places were different, and that made me nostalgic for my New York, the old New York, the one with fewer Starbucks and Zaras.
+The one with more grit and graffiti, and less polish.

 (One thing that has mercifully remained the same is the amazing shoe sale at Bergdorf Goodman, where I managed to score these Laurence Dacade sandals for 50% off.
 I had nothing with the same 1960’s vibe in my suitcase, so I wore my staple silver sequin skirt and the white M&S shirt from previous posts).

-Don’t forget to subscribe at the bottom of the page; I’m soon going to start doing amazing giveaways for subscribers only. xx
+Don’t forget to subscribe at the bottom of the page! xx